NoxOrg/Nox.Lib.V6/README.md

 ![Http Port](docs/images/nox-startup-port.png)

+In this case the port is `5237` and we will use it below (use your port number wherever you see `5237` instead).

 ### Exploring your new API
-Startup [Postman](https://www.postman.com/), tour favourite API Explore or your browser and navigate to `http://localhoast:(your port)/WeatherController` to see that the Microsoft standard controller works.
+Startup [Postman](https://www.postman.com/), tour favourite API Explore or your browser and navigate to `http://localhoast:5237/WeatherController` to see that the Microsoft standard controller works.

 ![Explore 01](docs/images/nox-explore-01.png)